Fortifying the Fortress: Essential Data Center Security Measures

 Essential Data Center Security Measures

-Biometric authentication, such as fingerprint or retina scans, adds an extra layer of security to data centers.
+Biometric access control, such as fingerprint or retina scans, provides an extra layer of security.

-This ensures that only authorized individuals with the appropriate biometric credentials can access critical areas within the facility, reducing the risk of unauthorized access.
+It ensures that only authorized individuals with the correct biometric credentials can enter critical areas, significantly reducing the risk of unauthorized access.

 Surveillance Systems